GoodsChain/backend/memory-bank/activeContext.md

 12. Structured logging provides detailed, machine-readable logs for requests and errors, significantly improving observability and debugging capabilities.
 13. The addition of Swagger API documentation significantly improves the usability and discoverability of the API for developers and consumers.
 14. Standardized response models (`ErrorResponse`, `SuccessResponse`) enhance API consistency.
+15. The established Clean Architecture and modular design facilitated the addition of new CRUD APIs (e.g., for Car) with relative ease and consistency.